jhades/angular2-redux-store/README.md

 ```
 With this the user receives a stream of store values that can be processed over time, with all the power of the functional reactive programming primitives provided by the RxJs Observables library used by Angular.

-### Using the Angular 2 Redux Store
+### Using the Angular 2 ReduxStore

-You can install this library and include it as a dependency, together with Angular 2 and Redux:
+You can install the ReduxStore library and include it as a dependency, together with Angular 2 and Redux:

     npm install -S angular2 redux angular2-redux-store